 - Willingness of the staff to answer all your questions

-This is a brief overview of the many questions a person will have about addiction treatment.
+This is a brief overview of the many addiction treatment questions a person will have.
 We invite you to call and let one of our counselors help you answer any further questions you did not see covered here.